MicrosoftDocs/customer-insights/ci-docs/overview.md

 [Audience insights](audience-insights/overview.md) helps you transform your business into a customer-centric organization.
 Marketing, sales, and service professionals have the insights they need to personalize experiences.
 Connect data from transactional, behavioral, and observational sources to create a 360-degree customer view.
 See results faster with a CDP designed to deliver insights that can be acted upon.

-[Engagement insights](engagement-insights/overview.md) was a preview capability in Customer Insights that focuses on gathering web and mobile events for additional insights The preview has ended on February 15, 2022.
+[Engagement insights](engagement-insights/overview.md) was a preview capability in Customer Insights that focuses on gathering web and mobile events for additional insights.
+The preview has ended on February 15, 2022.

 ## Choose a capability